+Nursing students should have high-speed internet access and an up-to-date personal computer.
 The Nursing program continues to incorporate current resources and technology including an increasing use of web-based, multi-media technologies.
 Most required textbooks will be electronic and a significant amount of classwork and assignments will be online.
 Dial-up and other slower internet connections will not be sufficient to meet their needs.

 Quarter-by-Quarter Course Sequence

 |SUMMER QUARTER||No classes|